JACK-COM/raphsducks/README.md

         // Read current state
         getState(): void

-        // Watch state instance: returns an "unsubscribe" function. subscribe(listener: (updates: T, updatedKeys: string[]): any | void): ():void
+        // Listen to state instance updates: returns an "unsubscribe" function. subscribe(listener: (updates: T, updatedKeys: string[]): any | void): ():void

+        // Listen to instance updates until 'key' is updated, then auto-unsubscribe subscribeOnce(listener: (updates: T, updatedKeys: string[]): any | void, key: string):void

-        // updates one or more keys at once on the instance multiple(updates: object) => void
+        // Update one or more keys at once on the instance multiple(updates: object) => void

-        // This represents any key you pass into `createState`
+        // This represents any key you pass into `createState`.
+The function will be created for you
         [K: string]: (value?: any) => void

     }